top of page

 How to Help Palestine

-UPDATED 10/7/2024.
-Below you'll find helpful resources to learn more and take action for Palestine no matter where you live in the world.
+UPDATED 5/29/25.
+Below we've gathered helpful resources to learn more and take action for Palestine no matter where you live.
 Scroll down for actionables to do yourself and share with your circles.
-Use your voice to help end injustices across the globe.
-Please note: this post is intended as a starting point.
+Use your voice to help end injustices across the globe- Please note: our post is intended as a helpful starting point.

 Palestinian voices to follow + amplify: